cockroachdb/docs/v23.1/architecture/sql-layer.md

 ### SQL and transaction layer

-KV operations from executed `planNodes` are sent to the transaction layer.
+Sends KV operations as requests from executed `planNodes` to the transaction layer.

 ## What's next?